SAP/spartacus-docs/_pages/dev/qualtrics-intergration.md

 title: Qualtrics Integration (DRAFT)
 ---

 Qualtrics is integratable to Spartacus.
-We allow user to set-up their qualtrics seamlessly and to facilate the usage on a Single-Page Application (SPA).
+Users can set-up their qualtrics seamlessly and we facilate the usage on a Single-Page Application (SPA).

 ## How to enable Qualtrics